allpix-squared/allpix-squared/tools/mesh_converter/README.md

-# Mesh converter
+# Mesh Converter

-This code takes adaptive meshes from finite-element simulations and transforms them into a regularly spaced grid for faster field value lookup.
+This code takes adaptive meshes from finite-element simulations and transforms them into a regularly spaced grid for faster field value lookup as reuqired by Monte Carlo simulations tools such as Allpix Squared.
 The input consists of two files, one containing the vertex coordinates of each input mesh node, the other providing the relevant field values associated to each of these vertices.
+One output file containing the regular interpolated mesh is produced.

+A new regular mesh is created by scanning the model volume in regular X Y and Z steps (not necessarily coinciding with original mesh nodes) and using a barycentric interpolation method to calculate the respective electric field vector on the new point.
+The interpolation uses the four closest, no-coplanar, neighbor vertex nodes such, that the respective tetrahedron encloses the query point.
+For the neighbors search, the software uses the Octree implementation [@octree].

+## File Formats

+### Input Data

 Currently, this tool supports the TCAD DF-ISE data format and requires the `.grd` and `.dat` files as input.
 Here, the `.grd` file contains the vertex coordinates (3D or 2D) of each mesh node and the `.dat` file contains the value of each electric field vector component for each mesh node, grouped by model regions (such as silicon bulk or metal contacts).
 The regions are defined in the `.grd` file by grouping vertices into edges, faces and, consecutively, volumes or elements.

-A new regular mesh is created by scanning the model volume in regular X Y and Z steps (not necessarily coinciding with original mesh nodes) and using a barycentric interpolation method to calculate the respective electric field vector on the new point.
-The interpolation uses the four closest, no-coplanar, neighbor vertex nodes such, that the respective tetrahedron encloses the query point.
-For the neighbors search, the software uses the Octree implementation [@octree].
+### Output Data

 The output `.init` or `.apf` file can be imported into Allpix Squared.
 The INIT file is an ASCII text file with a header followed by a list of columns organized as
 ```bash